Best of 2020

 I heard first of him for his involvement in the grievance studies affair with Peter Boghossian and Helen Pluckrose.
-They exposed in 2018 the corruption in the humanities of American universities by submitting 20 fake papers.
-At the time of their reveal 4 studies had been accepted and published, 3 accepted but not yet published, 6 were rejected and 7 were still under review.
+They exposed 2018 the corruption in the humanities of American universities by submitting 20 fake papers.
+At the time of their reveal, 4 studies had been accepted and published, 3 accepted but not yet published, 6 were rejected and 7 were under review.

-He is the founder of New Discourses one of my favorite magazines writing about the pursuit of objective truth and calling out “Critical Social Justice” and other ideological dogmas.
+He founded New Discourses, one of my favorite magazines, writing about the pursuit of objective truth and calling out “Critical Social Justice” and other ideological dogmas.
 I read many of his articles, for example The Cult Dynamics of Wokeness, The Woke Breaking Point, Iconoclasm as a Prelude to Woke Horrors?, or The Great Silencing of America and the Hallmarks of Woke Totalitarianism.

-He is an excellent speaker and regular guest in podcasts and on conferences to talk about Woke ideology.
+He is an excellent speaker and regular guest in podcasts and at conferences to talk about woke ideology.
 I loved his talk Diversity, Inclusion, Equity at Sovereign Nations.

-He was a guest on The Joe Rogan Experience 1538 in September 2020 and was on Eric Weinsteins Podcast The Portal 41 – Heroism 2020: Defence of Our Own Civilization.
-This was a nearly 5 hours long conversation and the best podcast episode I listened to in 2020!
+He was a guest on The Joe Rogan Experience 1538 in September 2020 and was on Eric Weinstein’s Podcast The Portal 41 – Heroism 2020: Defense of Our Own Civilization.
+This was a nearly 5 hours-long conversation and the best podcast episode I listened to in 2020!

-Instead of believing the narrative pushed by Black Lives Matter I started listening to Thomas Sowell after I learned about him in Show Me the Evidence.
-He is a conservative economist and fellow of Hoover Institution.
-And even though he is already 90 years old, he doesn’t stop fighting bad ideas.
-His YouTube channel has numerous interesting talks for example The Myths of Economic Inequality.
+Instead of believing the narrative pushed by Black Lives Matter, I started listening to Thomas Sowell after I learned about him in Show Me the Evidence.
+He is a conservative economist and fellow of the Hoover Institution.
+And even though he is 90 years old, he doesn’t stop fighting bad ideas.
+His YouTube channel has numerous interesting talks, for example The Myths of Economic Inequality.

-John McWhorter is an American linguist associate professor of English and comparative literature at Columbia University.
+John McWhorter is an American linguist and associate professor of English and comparative literature at Columbia University.
 He is one of the reasonable voices fighting the woke movement.
-Some interesting talks with him are America Has Never Been Less Racist, or How Anti Racism Hurts Black People.
-With Bret Weinstein he discussed George Floyd Protests and Race in America and with Coleman Hughes Has Anti-Racism Become A New Religion?.
-He is a regular guest on Glenn Loury’s podcast Blogginheads.tv where they recently called out Ibram X. Kendi, the author of Anti Racism as the fraud he is.
+Interesting talks with him are America Has Never Been Less Racist, or How Anti Racism Hurts Black People.
+With Bret Weinstein, he discussed George Floyd Protests and Race in America and with Coleman Hughes, Has Anti-Racism Become A New Religion?.
+He is a regular guest on Glenn Loury’s podcast Blogginheads.tv where they recently called out Ibram X. Kendi, the author of Anti Racism, as the fraud he is.

 Glenn Loury is an American economist, academic, and author.
-He became the first black tenured professor of economics in the history of Havard University at the age of 33.
+He became the first black tenured professor of economics in the history of Harvard University at the age of 33.

 He hosts The Glenn Show on Bloggingheads.tv.
-ReasonTV talked with him about racism in America in ‘We’re Being Swept Along by Hysteria’ About Racism in America.
+ReasonTV spoke with him about racism in America in ‘We’re Being Swept Along by Hysteria’ About Racism in America.

-Colin Wright is evolutionary biologist and Managing Editor at Quillette.
+Colin Wright is an evolutionary biologist and Managing Editor at Quillette.
 He fights against The New Evolution Deniers and people that don’t believe in biology.
 His other articles “Sex is NOT a Spectrum” – Colin Wright and Think Cancel Culture Doesn’t Exist?
-My Own ‘Lived Experience’ Says Otherwise are a very good read.
+My Own ‘Lived Experience’ Says Otherwise, is a good read.

 He was a guest on TRIGGERnometry and multiple other podcasts.